taylorgy/csci-4220u-w18-uoit-course-project/README.md

 # csci-4220u-w18-uoit-course-project
 This is the course project of csci-4220u-w18-uoit: Computer Vision.

-## Determine optical flow using python + opencv.
+## [Optical Flow] Gesture recognition using python + opencv.
 Use laptop camera to capture images while moving finger to one direction (up, down, left, right, up-left, etc.) in the air.
-The program identifies the motion of the finger between every two images to calculate its direction and velocity, then shows the motion simultaneously by moving a ball on the canvas.
-As shown in the fig. 1.
+The gesture recognition program identifies the motion of the finger between every two images to calculate its direction and velocity, then shows the motion simultaneously by moving a ball on the canvas.
+As shown in the following figure.

 ![image](https://github.com/TaylorGy/csci-4220u-w18-uoit-course-project/blob/master/schematic_diagram.png)